sahurtado88/learn/Python/Python.md

 ## Module in Python

 A module is a file containing Python definitions and statements.
-That means, module contain python funciton, classes and variables
+That means, module contain python function, classes and variables

 from math import *
 print(pi)